Most have come to expect very little when it comes to airport food, even from the two international NY airports.

 Custom Burgers – Post-security, Terminal C & D (Food Court)

 Despite what it says on the sign, Custom Burgers is not affiliated with Pat La Frieda except for that their burgers are made with a blend from the famed meat purveyor (Shake Shack also uses La Frieda meat).
 Their standard single patty burger, called “The America,” is served with American cheese on a potato roll with your choice of fixings.
 There are also a couple of two patty options, and the three patty “Gordito” which comes stacked with all the good stuff.
 Try the fried pickles on the side.
 All burgers are reasonably priced and made-to-order, and there are homemade milkshakes too, if the mood strikes.
 Tasty burgers and an easy iPad ordering system make this a good grab and go option.

-Taste of Artichoke – Post-security, Terminal C (Food Court)
+Artichoke Basille’s Pizza – Post-security, Terminal C (Food Court)

 Pick up a slice at the LGA outpost of the popular pizzeria from pizzaiolos Francis Garcia and Sal Basille – one of several throughout the city, known for its long late night lines and its crispy crusted Margherita and creamy spinach-and-artichoke pies.
 Italian specialties and breakfast items are also on the menu, but the large, filling, better-than-average (for an airport) pizza is what has people talking.

 Another good option for pizza is Taglaire, in Terminal D, where the family from one of New York City’s best-known pizza institutions, DiFara, brings their traditional-style pies to hungry travelers.